 It is also known as company incorporation numbers or company numbers.
 Your company registration numbers is an official identification number for your company.

 Format of company registration numbers

-The table below show company registration number format correspond with the company’s country of registration in the United Kingdom at a glance.
+The table below shows company registration number format corresponds with the company’s country of registration in the United Kingdom at a glance.

 |Co. with registered office in||Co. incorporation numbers format|